Frequently asked questions¶

 First, determine the details of your installation with the help of the following debug command:

 python -m visa info

 You will see the ‘bitness’ of the Python interpreter and at the end you will see the list of VISA libraries that PyVISA was able to find.

 The solution is to:

 Install and use a VISA library matching your Python ‘bitness’

 Download and install it from National Instruments’s VISA.
 Run the debug command again to see if the new library was found by PyVISA.
-If not, create a configuration file as described in Configuring the NI backend.
+If not, create a configuration file as described in Configuring the backend.

 If there is no VISA library with the correct bitness available, try solution 2.